yonathanavila/OnchainEvents/README.md

 - Transaction Fees: The platform could charge a transaction fee for each ticket sale and payment made on the platform.
 This fee could be a percentage of the total transaction amount or a flat fee.

 - Sponsorship and Advertising: The platform could offer advertising opportunities to event sponsors.
 Sponsors could place ads on the platform or within event invitations and updates, providing an additional revenue stream for the platform.

+# How it's Made?

+Using Mailchain to send and receive event notifications via email is a great way to keep attendees informed and engaged throughout the event planning process.
+Mailchain provides a secure and decentralized way to send messages via email, which can help to ensure that attendees receive important updates and reminders about the event.

+Integrating zkSync for zero-knowledge proof.
+This will allow attendees to prove their attendance at the event without revealing any additional personal information.
+Using zkSync ensures that the proof of attendance is secure and tamper-proof, while also providing a high level of privacy and security for attendees.

+Finally, using Ant Design for the user interface (UI) Ant Design provides a collection of well-designed UI components that can help to streamline the event management process and provide a seamless experience for both event organizers and attendees.
+The UI is an important aspect of any platform, and using Ant Design can help to ensure that your platform is easy to use and visually appealing.

+Overall, your approach to building your event management platform using Mailchain, zkSync, and Ant Design is a solid one.
+By leveraging these technologies, you can create a secure, efficient, and user-friendly platform that can help to streamline the event planning process and provide attendees with a positive experience.